OAGi/Score/docs/user_guide/index.rst

       the Module field and browse for an ASCCP.
 For example, a user using OAGIS standard may wish to search only ASCCPs serialized in the *Components.xsd*.
-In such case, the user can simply enter “Component” in the Module field (despite longer actual module path).
+In such case, the user can simply enter "Component" in the Module field (despite longer actual module path).
 The user should not enter a file extension (because of the syntax-independent purpose within Score, the file extension is not kept but depends on what syntax to serialize to).
-As a second example, the user may enter “Noun” in the Module field.
-In this case, Score will look for an ASCCP that is an OAGIS noun (because all OAGIS noun files have “Noun” in its module path).
+As a second example, the user may enter "Noun" in the Module field.
+In this case, Score will look for an ASCCP that is an OAGIS noun (because all OAGIS noun files have "Noun" in its module path).
 See also `How to Search and Filter for a Core
       Component <#how-to-search-and-filter-for-a-core-component>`__
       section which describes how the CC search works.
 These two search